lhnguyen102/cuTAGI/README.md

 ## `pytagi` Installation
 `pytagi` is a Python wrapper of C++/CUDA backend for TAGI method

-### Create Conda Environment
+### Create MiniConda Environment
-We recommend installing conda for managing Python environment, yet `pytagi` works with other Python environment manager.
+We recommend installing miniconda for managing Python environment, yet `pytagi` works well with other alternatives.
 1. Install conda by following these [instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html#system-requirements)
 2. Create a conda environment
     ```